ngali8032/My-portfolio/README.md

 ## 🌟 About Me

 Passionate about innovation and a team player, I worked on a capstone project1: the Design and development of self-heating and cooling materials, and a capstone project 2: Harnessing IOT to solve underpass Challenges and knowledge in Java, which is applied in academics.
 I am a quick learner, always eager to acquire new skills that contribute effectively to the organization.

 ## 💼 Projects

-### **Capstone Project: Self-Heating & Cooling Wiring Harness** (Ongoing)
+### **Capstone Project1: Self-Heating & Cooling Wiring Harness**
-- Collaborating with a team to design innovative wiring harness materials with integrated heating and cooling capabilities for automotive applications.
+- Working with a team to design innovative wiring harness materials with integrated heating and cooling capabilities for automotive applications.
-- Enhancing energy efficiency and improving thermal management for vehicle wiring systems.
-- Testing advanced materials and optimizing thermal conductivity and durability under various conditions.

-### **E-Commerce Platform: Musician Website**
-- Developed an e-commerce website for musicians in collaboration with a friend.
-- Personally handled HTML and CSS, while the friend worked on JavaScript functionality.
-- Created a responsive design that includes product listings and ensures a user-friendly experience.
+- Supported project management to ensure timely delivery of milestones and documentation.

+### **Capstone Project 2: Harnessing IOT to Solve Underpass Flooding Challenges (Ongoing) **
+- To develop an IOT-based smart flood monitoring and management system that uses sensors and real-time data analysis
+- To detect and mitigate underpass flooding, ensuring public safety and minimizing disruptions through automated responses and alert mechanisms.

 ## 🛠️ Technical Skills